 A visit to the Emerald Isle is not complete without including Northern Ireland.
 It offers the tourist a very different but still very Irish world.
-While the friction between Catholics and Protestants has caused "the Troubles," it has also created some fascinating travel opportunities.
+While the friction between Nationalist Catholics and Unionist Protestants has caused "the Troubles," it has also created some fascinating travel opportunities.
 It's not dangerous…and it's reality.

 The most important single stop is the capital: Belfast.
 A visit to Northern Ireland's largest city makes a perfect day trip from Dublin.
 With the handy two-hour Dublin–Belfast train, you can leave Dublin early and have plenty of time to tour the city before taking the evening train back.
 And, while Belfast has the rough edges of any industrial big city, you have to look for trouble to find it here.
-Just don't seek out edgy pubs in Protestant neighborhoods to sing Catholic songs.
+Just don't seek out edgy pubs in Unionist Protestant neighborhoods to sing Nationalist Catholic songs.